bsstevens001/GIS-Data-QC-Assessor/README.md

 # GIS-Data-QC-Assessor v1.0
-Repository for accessing &amp; understanding the GIS Data QC Assessor
+An automated QA/QC framework for utility tabular datasets

 ## What is the GIS Data QC Assessor?
-The GIS Data QC Assessor is a **Python** framework used to assess the quality of tabular utility datasets.
+The `GIS Data QC Assessor v1.0` is a **Python** QA/QC framework used to assess the quality of tabular utility datasets.
 By performing a series of validation checks, generating quality reports, calculating weighted quality scores, and more, the user will understand the number of errors within the dataset, where the errors are located, and how valid the data is.

+### Libraries Used
+The libraries used within the tool include **Pandas** for data analysis and **Matplotlib** for data visualization.

 ### Tool Purpose
 The GIS Data QC Assessor is important because it: